SimonFolkerts/pokemonAPI-router-params/README.md

 # Step 2

-Create a `pages` folder in `src`, and inside this new folder create two new components:
+Create a `pages` folder in `src`, and inside this new folder create three new components:

 `PokemonList.js`